 Compare that to 219 companies for iShares XIC ETF, and you can see that iShares XIU ETF offers you a more focused exposure to the top Canadian companies.

-Moreover, the top 10 holdings account for only 33% of iShares XIC ETF’s total portfolio, while the top 10 holdings in iShares XIU ETF make up around half of its complete portfolio.
+Moreover, the top 10 holdings account for around a third of iShares XIC ETF’s total portfolio, while the top 10 holdings in iShares XIU ETF make up around half of its complete portfolio.

 Horizons HXCN is another ETF to consider investing in if you want to track the Canadian stock market’s performance.

 As an ETF product offered by Horizons, it seeks to replicate the same underlying index as iShares XIC ETF.
 Hence, the ETF’s entire holdings and top ten holdings are similar to iShares XIC ETF.